iTrooz/restic-PC-backup/README.md

 ## Configure script
 - Create a `folder.txt` file with the list of folders to backup, one per line.
 [Example](./folders.example.txt)
 - Create a `.env` from `.env.example` (used to provide restic variables)
-- Add hooks in `./hooks/`.
-Some examples are available in `./hooks.example`
+- (Optional) Add hooks in `./hooks/`.
+Some examples are available in `./hooks.example`.
+These hooks will run before the backup.
+You will still need to add the associated folders to `folders.txt`